ASTM C31 - Making and Curing Concrete Test Specimens in the Field

 Transportation and Curing Procedures

 Cylinders need to be picked up anywhere from 18 to 48 hours after they are made.
 Don't leave them out there for a week and forget about them or your lab tech is going to be very confused when they look for cylinders to break and find an empty moisture room.
-They need time to cure under moist temperature-controlled conditions and they won't get that exposed to the elements.
+They need time to cure under moist temperature-controlled conditions and they do not need to be overly exposed to the elements.

 When transporting cylinders, you will want to make sure they don't bounce around in the truck or fly out, so you should have some cushioned transport racks to hold them in.
 Keep them away from the sun as well, because it can affect their temperature and change the way they cure.
 Drive carefully, these are the only samples you've got.